-A custom feature like bay windows can add a great deal of natural light to the space.
-Whether your bay window is a large opening in the living room, or a smaller one in the kitchen, it will be functional and beautiful at the same time.
+A custom feature like bay windows from window dealers can add a great deal of natural light to your home.
+Whether your window installation is a large opening in the living room, or a smaller one in the kitchen, it can be both functional and beautiful at the same time.

 A History of Bay Windows